State Fiscal Briefs

 Texas’s current budget

-Governor Abbott has not released a supplemental budget proposal (the state uses a biennial budget) and has not given his state of the state address in 2022.
+Governor Abbott released his FY 2024-2025 biennial budget proposal and gave his state of the state address in February 2023.

 Texas enacted its FY 2022-2023 biennial budget in June 2021.
 The enacted budget included $248.6 billion in total spending and $116.4 billion in general fund spending over the two-year period.